samestrin/llm-newsletter-generator/prompts/introduction.md

-Introduction for the newsletter titled '{{ title }}' on the topic '{{ topic }}'.
+Please write an engaging single introduction paragraph for a newsletter titled '{{ title }}' on the topic '{{ topic }}' that sets the stage for the following articles.
-Featured articles include:

 {{ row_titles }}

-Please write an engaging single paragraph introduction that sets the stage for the following articles.
-Return only this paragraph.
+Return only a single paragraph.